-Warping is the partial lifting of some areas of the piece from the printing surface.
+Is the partial lifting of some areas of the piece from the printing surface.
 This can be caused by a violent contraction of the material or a wrong calibration of the Z-axis.

 This phenomenon can be differentiated when the first layer is not sufficiently attached to the printing surface or the piece "curves" after a while.

-Elephant's foot refers to an excess of material in the first layer, commonly caused by a poor Z-axis calibration, as the hotend does not have the proper distance to extrude the material.
+Refers to an excess of material in the first layer, commonly caused by a poor Z-axis calibration, as the hotend does not have the proper distance to extrude the material.